userfrosting/learn/pages/03.sprinkles/01.introduction/docs.md

 #### Admin

-The `admin` sprinkle contains the routes, templates, and controllers to implement the administrative user and group management interface, as well as the site settings and role and permission management interfaces.
+The `admin` sprinkle contains the routes, templates, and controllers to implement the administrative user management interface, as well as the group, role, and permission management interfaces.

 `root` is a special theme Sprinkle, used to provide some cosmetic styling for the root user account.